walkingwithafoodie/walkingwithafoodie.github.io/_posts/2016-1-6-WinterPomperendelli.md

 ##Winter Pappardelle

-I started by making Lidia Bastianich's fresh egg pasta recipe.
+I started by making [Lidia Bastianich's fresh egg pasta recipe](http://www.pbs.org/food/recipes/fresh-egg-pasta/).
 I have tried several different methods and ratios but hers works perfectly for me every time.
-Her recipe can be found here.

 While waiting for the pasta to rest dice and then sear in a hot pan some zucchini, Mushrooms, garlic Dinosaur and Red Kale until bright green.
 Salt and finish with half a lemon’s worth or zest. and remove from the pan.
 Then put the sliced Kielbasa on the heat, the fat rendering out will be used to make the rue.
 I also added some rotisserie chicken after searing the Kielbasa.
 Once they are heated through add to the veggies. and mix.